Home » Guides » Reviews » Festool Domino Joiner DF500 Review

 Alternatives to the Festool DOMINO Joiner DF500

-Dowel Jig: For a fraction of the price a dowel jig will create any pattern of dowels that offer joint strength similar to the DOMINO.
+Dowel Jig: For a fraction of the price, a dowel jig will create any dowel pattern that offers joint strength similar to the DOMINO.
 The trade-off?
 Loss of speed.

 Recommendation

-If your woodworking requires anything beyond the basics, you have plans to continue as a hobby or as a profession then RUN and don’t walk to get your DOMINO joiner.
-While there are a few things about the build quality I’d like to see better in a $1100 tool, the joinery speed and precision far outweigh the nits.
+If your woodworking requires anything beyond the basics, and you plan to continue as a hobby or profession, then RUN and don’t walk to get your DOMINO joiner.
+While I’d like to see a few things about the build quality better in a $1100 tool, the joinery speed and precision far outweigh the nits.

 DOMINO DF500: Where to Buy